gabrieli/swarm-coding/docs/testing/UI_TESTING.md

 # UI Testing Guide

-This guide covers UI testing practices for iOS and Android in the Pulse project.
+This guide covers UI testing practices for iOS and Android in your project.
 UI tests verify the application's user interface behaves correctly from the user's perspective.

 ## Overview